You don’t like your page speed score, and neither does Google.

 P.S.
 If you’re looking to find more ways to up your website’s performance, check out Revenue Weekly!

-This site speed checklist provides your business with a complete overview and step-by-step process for improving your page speed, which will help your company increase the overall performance of its website, including metrics like site rankings and sales.
+This site speed checklist provides your business with a complete overview and step-by-step process for improving your page speed, which is incredibly important to your business — it will help your company increase the overall performance of its website, including metrics like site rankings and sales.

 1. Check page speed